julianeon/julianeon/product_support.md

 These rules form a good foundation for Support as a unit within the company (adapted from [Apptivo](https://www.apptivo.com/blog/customer-support-importance-types-and-best-practices/)).

 - Be accessible and available in every supported channel.
-Consider which channels should be supported.
+Consider carefully which channels should be supported.

 - Track which questions are frequently asked and dedicate a website section, or a knowledge base, to those answers.